Aleister Crowley and the Star

 When non-Hebrew-literate "initiates" get involved with the Tarot:

-One reason reason for this is that the Thoth deck connects the letter Tzaddi with the Emperor, while the letter He gets attached to the Star.
+One reason for this is that the Thoth deck connects the letter Tzaddi with the Emperor, while the letter He gets attached to the Star.
 Some decks use it the other way round, but Aleister Crowley thought that Tzaddi just wouldn't feel right with the Star.

 "Feel right."
 Ok.